wirt-ee/wirt-ee.github.io/docs/logbook/index.md

 Reconstructed from production work.
 Sanitized.
 The next person to hit the same wall should not be left with one usable reference on the internet.

-The OpenStack upgrades are one story: one estate, upgraded in place since 2016, ten of the runs documented (2021 to 2026).
+The OpenStack upgrades are one story: one environment, upgraded in place since 2016, ten of the runs documented (2021 to 2026).
 [The trail, with the recurring-bug index](openstack-trail/index.md).

 - **2026-08-31** — [Ceph Reef to Squid](ceph-reef-to-squid/index.md)
 - **2026-08-29** — [vLLM serving](vllm-serving/index.md): on-prem LLMs on GPUs, the production shape